Rivrs-OSS/wiki-epicworld/gameplay/the-quests.md

 Completing these quests allows you to receive exclusive rewards, with each difficulty level offering different challenges and rewards that match your achievements.

 {% hint style="warning" %}
-May the spell be in your favor!
+May the odds be in your favor!
 {% endhint %}